mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 } while (0)
 </pre>

 This is an ideal string format because it lets us quickly reject malicious data, vs. having to scan through to the end of the packet searching for __'\0'__ before giving up.
-This is important because sometimes attacks are designed to degrade your server's performance by making it do extra work.
+This is important because otherwise protocol level attacks could be crafted to degrade your server's performance by making it do extra work.

 ## Serializing Array Subsets

 When implemeting a game network protocol, sooner or later you need to serialize an array of objects over the network.
-Perhaps the server needs to send all objects down to the client, or there is an array of messages to be sent.
+Perhaps the server needs to send object state down to the client, or there is an array of messages to be sent.

-This is straightforward if you are sending _all_ objects in the array down to the client, just iterate across the array and serialize each object.
-But what if you want to send only a subset of the array?
+This is straightforward if you are sending _all_ objects in the array - just iterate across the array and serialize each object in turn.
+But what if you want to send a subset of the array?

-The simplest approach is to iterate across all objects in the array and serialize a bool per-object if that object is to be sent.
-If the value of that bool is 1 then the object data follows in the bit stream, otherwise it's ommitted:
+The simplest approach is to iterate across all objects in the array and serialize a bit per-object if that object is to be sent.
+If the value of the bit is 1 then the object data follows in the bit stream, otherwise it's ommitted:

 <pre>
 template &lt;typename Stream&gt;